-Pursuant to his role as Director Operations & Administration of the Company, Mr. B. Lauber received compensation in an aggregate amount of \$254,631 and \$167,947 for the fiscal years ended December 31, 2023 and 2022, respectively.
-Mr. B. Lauber's aggregate compensation consisted of (i) a base salary of \$147,692 and \$130,000 for each of the fiscal years ended December 31, 2023 and 2022, respectively; (ii) restricted stock units which vest equally over three years with a grant date fair value of \$66,459 and \$21,322 for the fiscal years ended December 31, 2023 and 2022, respectively; (iii) annual cash incentive compensation pursuant to our annual cash incentive program of \$35,000 in relation to fiscal year 2023 and \$10,000 in relation to fiscal year 2022; (iv) on-call compensation of \$2,500 in the fiscal year ended December 31, 2022; and (v) a 401(k) match of \$5,480 and \$4,125 for the fiscal years ending December 31, 2023 and 2022.
-Prior to fiscal year ended December 31, 2022, Mr. B. Lauber received compensation that was not in excess of \$120,000.
+Pursuant to his role as Director Operations & Administration of the Company, Mr. B. Lauber received compensation in an aggregate amount of \$300,515 for the fiscal year ended December 31, 2024.
+Mr. B. Lauber's aggregate compensation consisted of (i) a base salary of \$190,000 for the fiscal year ended December 31, 2024; (ii) restricted stock units which vest equally over three years with a grant date fair value of \$63,708 for the fiscal year ended December 31, 2024; (iii) annual cash incentive compensation pursuant to our annual cash incentive program of \$35,000 in relation to fiscal year 2024; (iv) on-call compensation of \$346 in the fiscal year ended December 31, 2024; a one time bonus of \$10,000 and (v) a 401(k) match of \$1,460 for the fiscal year ending December 31, 2024.
 Mr. Lauber participates in the Company's employee benefit plans and arrangements which are generally made available to other employees at his level, including employee equity incentive and benefit plans, including vacation, Section 401(k) retirement savings plans and insurance plans.
 Mr. B. Lauber's compensation was established by and is regularly reviewed by the Company in accordance with our compensation practices applicable to employees with comparable qualifications and responsibilities and holding similar positions.

-Residual Buyout
+Residual Commissions

-In June 2022, we entered into a \$3.6 million residual commission buyout agreement with Tiffany Caramico, a distribution partner of Shift4 for over fifteen years and a half-sister of Mr. J. Isaacman, our Founder, Chief Executive Officer and Chairman of the Board of Directors, to purchase a portion of her residual commission obligations.
+In June 2022, we entered into a \$3.6 million residual commission buyout agreement with Tiffany Caramico, a distribution partner of Shift4 for over fifteen years and a half-sister of Mr. J. Isaacman, our Founder, Chief Executive Officer and Chairman of the Board of Directors, and the daughter of Mr. D. Isaacman, a member of our Board of Directors, to purchase a portion of her residual commission obligations.
 The agreement consisted of an initial payment of \$2.5 million in cash and \$0.6 million in shares of the Company's Class A common stock, and a contingent payment of \$0.5 million in cash payable after 12 months, subject to certain conditions related to the performance of the acquired assets.
 The terms of the agreement were consistent with other similarly situated distribution partners as part of a larger strategic initiative to insource our key distribution partners, including through the acquisition of over a hundred partners' residual commission obligations.
 In her role as an independent sales agent, Ms. Caramico receives residual commissions on a comparable basis to similarly situated independent sales agents working with the Company.
-Since the Company only completed a partial buyout of Ms. Caramico's portfolio and she continues to refer deals to the Company, Ms. Caramico received residual commissions equal to \$492,095, \$463,565 and \$265,154, for the fiscal years ended December 31, 2023, 2022 and 2021, respectively, in relation to such role.
+Since the Company only completed a partial buyout of Ms. Caramico's portfolio and she continues to refer deals to the Company, Ms. Caramico received residual commissions equal to \$440,515.81 for the fiscal year ended December 31, 2024 in relation to such role.
 Ms. Caramico is not an employee of the Company.